ecollis6/atom-apex-snippets/README.md

 #Atom Apex Snippets
 Apex code snippets for Atom IDE.
-Work in progress - this has not been published to Atom Package Manager yet.
+This is a work in progress.
+I will publish to APM regularly as I add new snippets.

 ##Installation
 Run the following command to install: